Subscribe to my Newsletter

 By the way, I also discovered a Shiso Burger restaurant here, that seemed pretty similar to the ones in Berlin – maybe try it there for fresh burgers with an Asian twist:

-Take the Pont Saint Michel over to the Île de la Cité,the big island in the middle of the Seine – and by the way, from here you have a fantastic view of the Notre Dame Cathedral (which unfortunately still has to be renovated for some time after the terrible fire and can therefore only be visited from the outside).
+Cross the Pont Saint Michel and head over to the Île de la Cité, the large island in the middle of the Seine – and from here you have an excellent view of Notre-Dame Cathedral (which unfortunately still needs some time to be renovated after the terrible fire and can therefore only be viewed from the outside).

 I took a small break at the Brasserie Les deux Palais. to sip a Café au Lait in style like a real Parisian :) Mission completed!
 Highly recommending this place if you are looking for a authentic Parisian brasserie.